TMCWW — TMC the metals company Inc.

 March 27, 2026

-TMCWW Q4 2025 Earnings Call Summary
+Summary of TMCWW Q4 2025 Earnings Call

 1. Key Financial Results and Metrics

-- Net Loss: $40.4 million ($0.08 per share) for Q4 2025, compared to a net loss of $16.1 million ($0.04 per share) in Q4 2024.
+- Net Loss: TMC reported a net loss of $40.4 million ($0.08 per share) for Q4 2025, compared to a net loss of $16.1 million ($0.04 per share) in Q4 2024.

-- General and Administrative Expenses: Rose significantly to $34.1 million from $8.1 million, largely due to increased share-based compensation and legal costs.
+- Expenses: Exploration and evaluation expenses increased to $10.6 million from $8.3 million year-over-year.
+General and administrative (G&A) expenses surged to $34.1 million from $8.1 million, primarily due to increased share-based compensation and higher legal and consulting costs.

-- Free Cash Flow: Outflow of $11.5 million in Q4 2025, down from $13.8 million in Q4 2024.
-Full-year free cash outflow was $43.1 million, slightly improved from $44 million in 2024.
+- Free Cash Flow: Free cash outflow was $11.5 million in Q4 2025, slightly down from $13.8 million in Q4 2024.
+For the full year, free cash outflow was $43.1 million, compared to $44 million in 2024.

-- Cash Balance: Year-end 2025 cash balance was $117.6 million, expected to decrease to approximately $110 million by March 31, 2026.
+- Cash Position: Year-end cash balance stood at $117.6 million, with expected cash of approximately $110 million by March 31, 2026.
+Total liquidity, including borrowing capacity, was $162 million at year-end.

 2. Strategic Updates and Business Highlights